nori-parelius/noriparelius/content/post/my-reasons-for-blogging.md

 Let's not sand-paper our eyes, who wouldn't want some extra money, right?
 (Btw, sand-papering your eyes is a great Slovak expression for denying the obvious.
 I am trying to introduce it to English.
 Is it working?)
 Anyway, yes, money.

 Truth is, the last blog before this one was my attempt to start an online business.
 And I hated it.
 It was fun at first, then it wasn't.
-I wrote a whole [[{{&lt; ref "/post/i-failed-at-starting-an-online-business.md" &gt;}}][blog post about how I failed at starting an online business, and why I'm happy with that].
+I wrote a whole [blog post about how I failed at starting an online business, and why I'm happy with that](https://noriparelius.com/post/i-failed-at-starting-an-online-business/).
 I still think it's super neat that people can make money online, and I definitely believe that creators should be paid for what they do and provide.
 But the way I was trying to go about it just didn't feel right for me.

 Thankfully, I don't need to make money from blogging, and I have a bunch of other wonderful reason for pursuing it.
 I am very happy to just blog for fun, as a hobby, about whatever I want.
 Simply to enrich my life, and maybe, if I am lucky, someone else's too.